 1 Corinthians 5:1-6, KJV

+So no matter how we look at it, it would have been sinful for Eve and Cain to have engaged in sexual intercourse, as the person who wrote to me claims.
+I think it is safe to say that God would never have tolerated such an act, and neither would have Adam.
 As we learn from the Book of Genesis, Cain was definitely forced to leave his father and mother, although it was not under ideal conditions.
-Let's take a really close look at what the Lord actually said right after He had exposed Cain for his heinous crime of murder:
+Let's take a really close look at what the Lord actually said right after Cain had been exposed for his heinous crime of murder:

 "And now art thou cursed from the earth, which hath opened her mouth to receive thy brother's blood from thy hand; When thou tillest the ground, it shall not henceforth yield unto thee her strength; a fugitive and a vagabond shalt thou be in the earth.
 And Cain said unto the LORD, My punishment is greater than I can bear.
 Behold, thou hast driven me out this day from the face of the earth; and from thy face shall I be hid; and I shall be a fugitive and a vagabond in the earth; and it shall come to pass, that every one that findeth me shall slay me.
 And the LORD said unto him, Therefore whosoever slayeth Cain, vengeance shall be taken on him sevenfold.
 And the LORD set a mark upon Cain, lest any finding him should kill him.
 And Cain went out from the presence of the LORD, and dwelt in the land of Nod, on the east of Eden."